emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 derivation that is resistant to attacks such as man-in-the-middle and dictionary attacks.
 This provisioning mode enables the bootstrapping of peers when the peer lacks the ability to authenticate the server during Phase 1.
-This includes both cases in which the ciphersuite negotiated does not provide authentication and in which the ciphersuite negotiated provides the authentication but the peer is unable to validate the identity of the server for some reason.
+This includes both cases in which the cipher suite negotiated does not provide authentication and in which the cipher suite negotiated provides the authentication but the peer is unable to validate the identity of the server for some reason.

 Upon successful completion of the EAP authentication method in Phase 2, the peer and